 How do I cancel my payroll deduction for a parking permit?

 If you are retaining your parking permit, but wish to pay directly and cancel your payroll deduction, a one-time payment for the remainder of the year can be made via cash, check or credit card.
 If you are canceling your parking permit, you will need to surrender your active hang tag and parking cards at the Transportation Services office for the payroll deduction to be removed.

 If I decide to cancel my parking in the middle of the year, do I receive a refund or will I be charged for the entire year?

-Why is there a waitlist for some parking locations and permit types?
+Why is there a waitlist for some parking locations, including ones with empty parking spaces?

 How often are the waitlists for popular parking locations reviewed, and how will I be notified if/when I've been assigned a permit?

 Parking permit waiting lists are reviewed on a continual basis, and spaces are allocated as they become available.
 In that case, you will be contacted via the email address provided on your permit application.
 Because waiting lists are dependent upon users cancelling their parking or leaving the university, there is no guarantee of receiving parking at CMU.

 I forgot my hang tag for my parking lot/garage.
 How do I obtain a temporary hang tag to avoid receiving a parking citation?